-Line Item: Specific appropriation amount in a budget bill which establishes spending authorization for a particular program or function.
+Line Item: Specific appropriation amount that establishes spending authorization for a particular program or function in a budget bill.

-Boilerplate: Specific language sections in a budget bill which direct, limit, or restrict line item expenditures, express legislative intent, and/or require reports.
+Boilerplate: Specific language sections in a budget bill that direct, limit, or restrict line item expenditures, express legislative intent, and/or require reports.